raspberrypilearning/focus-on-the-prize/en/step_2.md

 --- task ---

 The sprite is a little small at the moment.
-Previously, you may have increased a sprite's size using the `set size to %`{:class="block3looks"} block, but you can also increase the size of the sprite by changing its **properties**.
+Previously, you may have increased a sprite's size using the `set size to`{:class="block3looks"} block, but you can also increase the size of the sprite by changing its **properties**.

 Set the sprite's size to **150%**.